Property Market Update – May 2025

 – Hobart: 0.5%

-Nationally, rents have increased by 5.1% over the past year, with houses rising by 5.3% and units by 4.8%.
+Nationally, rents increased by 5.1% over the past year.
+Houses rose by 5.3% while units grew by 4.8%.

 Median Weekly Rents